lukaskollmer/yo/docs/ideas.md

 ## string literals?
 introduce a new instruction that takes splits its immediate into 8 bit chunks and fills an array with them?

+- strings are a type, which is backed by a primitive integer array on the heap
+- the backing is 0-terminated
+- these arrays should have a special retain count, indicating that they're immutable
+- string literals in the source code are represented as a `runtime::alloc` call, followed by code that fills the array // TODO somehow bake them into the instructions?

+- introduce an additional WIPinstruction type that